 During the many years when I was working in the field of international sales, I was aware that I was engaging in illegal behavior.
 However, at that time in my life, I wasn’t thinking about getting caught and did not think I would get caught.
 I was well educated, well paid, and in a very respected position.
 So why break the law?
 Well, as I have shared, in my case, it was a perfect storm, where a number of factors came together, all which I talk about extensively in my presentations and writings.

 When I did get caught in 2007 (by my former employer), it was a frightening moment, to say the least.
 I was alone facing a panel of attorneys and seasoned investigators.
-Of course, the first consequence that comes to mind in a situation like that is the loss of my job and income.
+Of course, the first consequence that comes to mind in a situation like that is the loss of employment and income.
 It didn’t take long to calculate that I would be terminated in the near future, so I started thinking about the financial consequences to my family.

 The second “getting caught” point for me was by far more significant.
 It was at this point that I truly hit bottom and started on my trajectory of rehabilitation, which continues to this day.
 It started in the spring of 2007 with a call from the Justice Department to my attorney, Brady Toensing.
-They said they knew about the investigation by my then, former employer, and they offered to let us come in and Proffer.
-It is really difficult to articulate the intensity of the Proffer experience.
-But I realized that, as described by DOJ Attorney Joey Lipton (at my sentencing), this was my “line in the sand.”
-No matter what happened up until that first Proffer meeting, this was a chance to truly come clean with my misdeeds.
-For me, the process of cooperating with the government, which started with this first meeting, also allowed me to re-think how I had been living, and to start the healing process with my family and friends.
+They said they knew about the investigation by my then, former employer, and they offered to let us come in and to talk about cooperating with the Justice Department.
+It is really difficult to articulate the intensity of that first meeting.
+But I realized, as described by DOJ Attorney Joey Lipton (at my sentencing), this was my “line in the sand.”
+No matter what happened up until that first meeting at the Justice Department, this was a chance to truly come clean with my misdeeds.
+For me, the process of cooperating with the government also allowed me to re-think how I had been living, and to start the healing process which continues with my family and friends.